Mariga123/J-M-PIZZA-SHOP/README.md

 ### Interface with the page
  <img src="img/interface.png">
-* Visit our page and enjoy the your favourite pizza at affordable price.
+* Visit our page and enjoy your favourite pizza at affordable price.

 ### To run my page on your browser,
 * Download the zip codes from my git account.